 A consultant could be hired rather than relying on the installer's advice.
 In this way a system that suits the needs is more likely to be installed, and will avoid the risk of over-specification.
-A UK Home Office publication called "CCTV Operational requirements" is available on the internet - www.homeoffice.gov.uk/crimpol/police/scidev/publications.html - as a downloadable PDF document.
-This gives a clearer idea of how to go about deciding what is actually needed in using CCTV.
+A UK Home Office publication called "CCTV Operational requirements" is available on the internet as a downloadable PDF document.